 After taking the wrong Thirlmere turnoff, I probably ended up climbing a bit more than I intended to.
 Considering I carry a few kilos myself, and being somewhat of a touring novice, I’m not all that great at climbing. 🙂 But my cycling journeys are just starting.

 After arriving at Thirlmere, I decided to stop for a bit, and take a few photos.
-Now what’s called Trainworks, it used to be called the NSW Rail Transport Museum.
+Now called Trainworks, it used to be called the NSW Rail Transport Museum.
 As a kid, in high school, I had visited the museum on a couple of occasions.
 It wasn’t yet open, when I passed by.
-However, they were in the process of getting ready.
+However, they were in the process of getting ready for the day.

 It was very tough cycling, for much of the day.
 A constant uphill, with very little downhill stretches.
 Still, no pain, no gain. 🙂 The traffic wasn’t too bad, and I was given a pretty decent and wide berth.
 It’s a shame city drivers, in Australia, don’t give the same respect towards cyclists.